yarisvt/tyk-docs/tyk-docs/content/dashboard-admin-api/users.md

 ### Add user

-If a user is created and the password is set to empty, it will be hashed.
-You need to have the `users` [Permission object](https://tyk.io/docs/security/dashboard/user-roles/#the-permissions-object) set to write to use **Add User**.
+When you add a new user, they are created without a password being set.
+After adding a user, you need to use the [Set Password](https://tyk.io/docs/tyk-dashboard-api/users/#set-user-password) call to set a password using the `user-id` created.

 | **Property** | **Description** |
 | ------------ | --------------- |